 - Encourage your candidates to visit the Candidate Portal frequently, to check on the progress of their report.
 Any active exception, and a link to resolve it, will appear when they first log in.

 - Send your candidates the link provided in the exception in the Checkr dashboard, and instruct them to follow the instructions provided to resolve the issue.

 - Click the link on the report, and enter the requested information on your candidate's behalf.

 Logging into the Candidate Portal, or clicking the link associated with the exception will prompt candidates to submit the appropriate information.
 They will be provided a summary of the problem, and instructions on how to proceed.

 Clicking Continue will open a window in which they can upload the required document.

 Checkr reviews uploaded documents within 24 hours.
 Once an exception is resolved, the window is greyed out, and a green checkmark is added to the exception's description.
 Once all exceptions are resolved, the report will resume processing.

 When they log in, they’ll be prompted to provide the requested information.

-You can also track your exception resolution rates and timelines in the Applicant Experience report in our Analytics tool to make sure your reports stay on track.
+You can also track your exception resolution rates and timelines in the Candidate Experience report in our Analytics tool to make sure your reports stay on track.